| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 an optional index specifying which parameter to apply |

-Support parameters for extraction are: The meta-analytic mean theta0
+Support parameters for extraction are: The meta-analytic mean theta0, the

 (2002) for details about I squared.